orangeduck/PyAutoC/README.md

 Runtime?
 --------

+Many developers like to wrap their libraries externally before compile time using programs such as SWIG.
+This approach has many benefits but can be somewhat brittle and lacking in control.
+PyAutoC takes a different approach by storing type information and doing conversions and anything else needed at runtime.
+As well as being a more controlled approach this also allows for some interesting options for dynamic behaviour.

 When normally building a Python/C extension all accessible functions must be statically declared in a methods table and compiled.
 If a developer wants to add more functions to the Python Bindings he must add more methods to the table.
 Using PyAutoC, users and developers can register new functions, structs and type conversions _as the program is running_.
 This means developers can use and extend your Python API without ever touching a PyObject!

 It also means that the job of wrapping is much easier - you can use strings and dynamic elements directly from Python.
 For example...